antoinegg1/EGM-AReaL/README.md

 ## RL Training

 We provide the Grounding training and inference workflow for the **EGM-8B** model as the primary example below.
-Since AReaL adopts a decoupled loss loss to improve asynchronous training performance, the training hyperparameters in this repo are slightly different from those described in the paper.
+Since AReaL adopts a decoupled loss to improve asynchronous training performance, the training hyperparameters in this repo are slightly different from those described in the paper.

 ### 1. Installation